Sandstorm831/Sandstorm831.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm an engineering undergraduate student at Indian Institute of Technology Roorkee enthusiastic about Deep learning and its progress within past few years.
-I follow never ending advancements in technology passionately and their impacts on human society.
-I am keen on Cryptography and trying to explore in the intersection of Deep learning and Crytpography.
+I’m an engineering undergraduate student at the Indian Institute of Technology Roorkee, enthusiastic about Deep learning and its progress within the past few years.
+I follow never-ending advancements in technology passionately and their impacts on human society.
+I am keen on Cryptography and trying to explore the intersection of Deep Learning and Cryptography.

-At IIT Roorkee, I am a member of a Deep Learning-centric discussion group named the [Vision and Language Group](https://vlgiitr.github.io/).
+At IIT Roorkee, I am a member of a Deep Learning-centric discussion group named the Vision and Language Group.
 As a person, I adore discussing various random topics and love to play hockey and football.
-I used to relax myself by listening to music and roaming inside the campus.
+I used to relax by listening to music and roaming inside the campus.
 I am in the Official Hockey team of IIT Roorkee under National Sports Organization and used to follow the sport avidly.
-I like to talk to new people and feel free to connect for discussing any random topic.
+I like to talk to new people and feel free to connect to discuss any random topic.